Residential Real Estate

 • Mortgage delinquency is now approaching more normal levels.

-• Home prices will rise by an average of another 2 to 3% during that same period (this will depend on your price point and location), further decreasing buying power.
+• Home prices will rise by an average of another 3% during that same period (this will depend on your price point and location), further decreasing buying power.
 And, the most bullish projections show at least a 6 to 7% increase over the next few years.

 • While improving, supply will remain tight in the more popular price points in the residential real estate.